-What do apples, tilapia and garlic have in common?
+What do apple juice, tilapia and garlic have in common?

 Americans consume a lot of them, and they happen to be the top three foods our country imports from China.